 Learning to share

 Of course, there are some single children who have difficulties mixing with their peers, but that is certainly not an inevitable outcome of having no siblings.
-To avoid your only child aged three or four years from developing into a spoilt child who expects to get his own way all the time, and who has problems mixing with other child, concentrate on the following strategies:
+To avoid your only child from developing into a spoilt child who expects to get his own way all the time, and who has problems mixing with other child, concentrate on the following strategies:

 Teach your only child basic – but essential – social skills.
 For instance, encourage him to share his toys and possessions with his friends, neighbours, and other children in the preschool he attends.
 He may find this especially difficult because he is used to having everything for himself.
 Teach your single child how to share, using two methods.